Most Active Stories

 - Creative Living E-Newsletter Sign Up

-Lynn Neary is an NPR arts correspondent and a frequent guest host often heard on Morning Edition, Weekend Edition and Talk of the Nation.
+Lynn Neary is an NPR arts correspondent and a frequent guest host often heard on Morning Edition and Weekend Edition.

 In her role on the Arts desk, Neary reports on an industry in transition as publishing moves into the digital age.
 As she covers books and publishing, she relishes the opportunity to interview many of her favorite authors from Barbara Kingsolver to Ian McEwan.